xxxFRIARxxx/SaltyBot/README.md

 ## How does betting work in Tournaments?

-In Tournaments, this bot wagers your entire tournament-balance up to $20,000 every round through the same logic that MM does.
+In Tournaments, this bot wagers your entire tournament-balance up to $20,000 every round through the same probability logic that MM does.
 Once $20,000 is hit, the betting-system will limit wagers based on rankings or winstreaks (instead of entire balance) like in MM (to ensure keeping of at least roughly $20,000).

 ## How does betting or match-recording work in Exhibitions?